amalic/nvdocker-folding-home/README.md

 ```
 You can monitor the progress via webinterface on http://localhost

-*There's a known bugh with the web interface.
+*There's a known bug with the web interface.
 In case the page continues reloading press Ctrl+F5 to clear the caches*

 ### Environment variables
 - USERNAME (default Anonymous)